1. What is the Small Ship Register ?

 - Commonwealth citizens not falling within the above paragraphs.

-If you are in any doubt about your own citizenship or that of any other owner of the ship please obtain advice from: The States of Guernsey Immigration and Nationality Department, White Rock, St Peter Port, Guernsey
+If you are in any doubt about your own citizenship or that of any other owner of the ship please obtain advice from the Guernsey Border Agency.

 4. What does 'ordinarily resident' mean ?